UiharuKazari2008/AMarverlousDisplay/README.md

 * COM Port or Path
 * Enable API
 * Enable Auto Power On
+* Timeout to Display Info
+* Auto Power Off Timer
+* Auto Dim Display and Show Only Clock after Timer
 * Sets Clock Position, if removed the clock is disabled and can not be used
 * Initial Brightness of Display
+* Brightness of Display when a line is written from simple mode
 * Initial Line 1 and 2

+Other Options
+* "simpleMode" No inital lines but if clock is enables it will be enabled and centered

 ## API Endpoints
 ### Power On - /powerOn